Sunday, 31 July 2022

 Later in the afternoon we went to Bath, where we had tickets to see The Tempest at the Ustinov Studio.
 We had an early dinner in a mercifully air-conditioned restaurant (Las Iguanas) and then headed to the theatre, where they had the air-conditioning cranked up to the maximum.
 This was great at first, but I was wearing a thin sleeveless gingham dress with sandals and I started to cool down fast: in fact I became the coldest that I have been all holiday.
 And I didn’t even have my emergency cardigan with me; I discarded that many days ago after I realised that the evenings were still very warm.
 So at the interval we stepped outside the theatre with our drinks and it was like stepping into a warm bath.
 The play was excellent, as were all the actors.
 I have never seen The Tempest on stage before and I think that it’s one of Shakespeare’s finest plays, maybe the best of all.

-* please note that you have mentioned air conditioning five times in this post!
+* I notice that I have mentioned air conditioning five times in this post!
 It’s not usually something that crosses my mind but needs must!

 Even hotter at the air show